faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically_sealed_systems_in_lds_thought.md

 A hermetic seal is one which is entirely airtight.
 A hermetically sealed system of thought is, by analogy, one which is cutoff from, or virtually impervious to, outside ways of thinking.

 Generally, a hermetically sealed system of thought may be created when a person accepts one or more assumptions (sometimes unawares) which then prevent them from ever arriving at conclusions outside the resulting system of thought.
-From *within* the system it appears that the full range of choices and possibilities are available, but the thought structure makes some conclusions virtually inaccessible to reach.[^inaccessible]
+From *within* the system it appears that the full range of choices and possibilities are available, but the thought structure makes some conclusions difficult to access.[^inaccessible]

-Hermetically sealed systems of thought may be viewed as a subset of the greater [socializing influence the LDS Church and its culture exhibits]({{ "/lds-indoctrination-and-retentive-socialization/" | relative_url }}) which discourages members from exploring alternatives.
+Hermetically sealed systems of thought may be viewed as a subset of the greater [socializing influence of the LDS Church and its culture]({{ "/lds-indoctrination-and-retentive-socialization/" | relative_url }}) which in some part discourages members from exploring alternatives.
+Alternatively, these systems may be viewed as a yet unprobed/untested variant of psychological phenomena that might influence a person's choices, such as [framing effects](https://en.wikipedia.org/wiki/Framing_effect_%28psychology%29).

+## Structure and Veracity

+These diagrams say nothing (directly) about how well these systems of thought coincide with reality.
+However, examining the systems of thought in this form may make it easier for the reader to determine if the systems are veridical (i.e., coincide with reality).

+## Structure and Agency

+Regardless of whether these systems of thought are veridical, their structure may demonstrate aspects of LDS thought which may inhibit members and investigators from exploring the full latitude of thought as they consider alternative models in approaching LDS truth claims.

+## Hermetically sealed systems in LDS thought

+...

+[Insert Diagrams with Figure Captions Here]

+## Appendix - potential criticisms

-## Examples from other groups
+### Examples from other groups

-There is no formal catalog of hermetically sealed systems in religious thought.[^no_formal_system]  Still, if such an approach be useful is usually easier to spot hermetically sealed systems of thought in groups of which a person is not a member.
+if such an approach be

+useful is usually easier to spot hermetically sealed systems of thought in groups of which a person is not a member.
 Here are two simple examples from the Jehovah’s Witnesses organization.

-### Example 1: avoid criticism
+#### Example 1: avoid criticism

 Avoiding criticism